Disability services for children and teenagers: understanding the terminology

-Disability services terminology can be confusing but over time you’ll become more familiar with it.
-Here’s a quick guide to some of the terms you’ll come across most often if you have a child with disability, developmental delay, autism spectrum disorder (ASD) or other additional needs.
+Here’s a guide to some of the terms you’ll come across if you have a child with disability, an autistic child or a child with other additional needs.

-These are the programs or sessions aimed at promoting your child’s development.
-Your child can get early intervention therapies in many ways and in different environments.
-For example, your child might be able to get therapies at home, child care or kindergarten, in a specialist setting, or even online or by teleconference.
+Your child can get supports and therapies in many ways and in different environments.
+For example, your child might be able to get support at home, child care or kindergarten, in a specialist setting or via telehealth.

 Services or service providers

-These are the people and organisations that offer therapies.
-They might provide one therapy or several types, as well as other services and supports for your child and family, like respite services, social and recreational programs or peer support programs.
+These are the people and organisations that offer therapies and supports.
+They might provide one therapy or several types, as well as other services and supports for your child and family, like respite services, social and recreational programs, or peer support programs.

-Services might be specialist disability or early intervention services.
-This includes services that provide specialised support for people with specific disabilities like autism spectrum disorder, cerebral palsy, hearing impairment and vision impairment.
+Services might be specialist disability services.
+This includes services that provide specialised support for people with specific disabilities like autism, cerebral palsy, hearing loss and vision impairment.

 Services might also be mainstream services that all families can use, like child and family health services, kindergartens, community health centres, regional parenting services, child care services, playgroups and occasional care.